githubtraining/write-a-ll-course/responses/02_break-it-down.md

 - Merge a pull request
 - Change code so a particular test passes

+### How many goals?

+The right number of "goals" may be different for different courses.
+But, our courses usually have between 7 and 20.
+For example, in the Communicating Using Markdown course, the steps (or goals) are:

+- Create a task list
+- Turn on GitHub Pages
+- Add headers
+- Merge your headers
+- Add an image
+- Add a profile link
+- Merge your image and profile link
+- Add a list
+- Use emphasis
+- Merge lists and emphasis

 ### What NOT to do

 It is _not_ a good idea to have huge or ambiguous steps.